MangalamResearch-Lexicography/MeaningMapperApp/README.md

 ## 1. Required file structure for local installation
 On your favourite location, create a MeaningMapperRelated folder.
 Inside it create 3 folders: RawConc, PreEditVersions, and MeaningMapperApp.
-* 	Inside MeaningMapperApp create 2 folders: data and www.
+* 	Inside MeaningMapperApp create 2 folders: data and www .
 Inside MeaningMapperApp, but not nested in any other folder, put the R script containing the code of the app.
 The file name must be app.R
 * 	Inside www store:
  * * 	LexicalData.rds, a file containing the dataset that powers our VisualDictionaryOfBuddhistSanskrit;
 *  * 	the html file containing the Meaning Mapper documentation (optional).